Eugene Chiang

 EPS 290: Classic Papers in Earth and Planetary Science (3 units)

-Fall 03: Graduate reading seminar on seminar papers in earth science, co-taught with Raymond Jeanloz.
+Fall 03: Graduate reading seminar on seminal papers in earth science.

 Personal